genius257/StringRegExpSplit/README.md

 # StringRegExpSplit
-function for splitting a string by RegEx in AutoIt
+Function for splitting a string by RegEx in AutoIt